Dean, Nova Scotia

-Dean is a small farming and forestry community in the North Branch Musquodoboit in the Musquodoboit Valley along the Halifax Regional Municipality/Colchester County county line, in the Canadian province of Nova Scotia, along Route 336.
+Dean is a small community in the North Branch Musquodoboit in the Musquodoboit Valley along the Halifax Regional Municipality/Colchester County county line, in the Canadian province of Nova Scotia, along Route 336.
 Other communities in the North Branch include Elmsvale, Greenwood, Upper Musquodoboit, and Moose River Gold Mines, among others.

 Transportation

 Route 336 runs north–south through Dean.
 The only other major road in the community is Woodside Rd, which leads to Trafalgar, in neighboring Guysborough County.
 There are other minor gravel/dirt roads in Dean.